andrewrpy/website/content/TheoryPost/2019-07-19-simple-regression-with-python.markdown

 text-align: justify}
 </style>

-The reticulate package provides a comprehensive set of tools fot interoperability between Python and R. A.
+The reticulate package provides a comprehensive set of tools fot interoperability between Python and R.